2024 TSL season

 The 2024 TSL season was the 132nd and final season of the Tasmanian State League (TSL), the highest-level senior Australian rules football competition in Tasmania.
 The season began on 29 March and concluded on 21 September, comprising an 18-match home-and-away season over 21 rounds, followed by a three-week finals series.

 won the TSL premiership for the eighth time, defeating by 20 points in the 2024 TSL Grand Final.
 The premiership completed a perfect season for North Launceston, which won all of its matches in 2024.

 Following the conclusion of the season, the TSL disbanded in preparation for the Tasmania Football Club to enter the Victorian Football League (VFL) in 2026.
-TSL clubs are set to join the Northern Tasmanian Football Association (NTFA) or the Southern Football League (SFL) for the 2025 season.
+TSL clubs joined the Northern Tasmanian Football Association (NTFA) or the Southern Football League (SFL) for the 2025 season.

 Background

 Tasmanian AFL club and TSL disbandment

 On 2 May 2023, the Tasmania Football Club secured a licence to enter the Australian Football League (AFL) following a unanimous vote of AFL club presidents.
 The club is expected to enter the AFL for the 2028 season, but it is first scheduled to compete in the Victorian Football League (VFL), starting in 2026.

 Following the announcement of a licence for the club, AFL Tasmania announced on 5 May 2023 that TSL license agreements will not be extended beyond the end of the 2024 season.
 This meant that the statewide league would disband at the conclusion of the 2024 season.

 A similar arrangement occurred between 2001 and 2008, when the statewide league was disbanded following the 2000 season and the Tasmanian Devils competed in the VFL.